JaydedCompanion/JaydedCompanion.GitHub.io/content/blog/Devlog002.md

 ## Conclusion

 So, despite how long it's been since the last devlog, and how long this post is, you might think that the progress I've made is arguably rather dismal.
 While this isn't entirely untrue, I'd argue that a lot of progress has been made in my understanding of the Playdate's C API and its intricacies.
-I now have some basic understanding how how `LCDSprite`s work, and how they'll help me turn this game concept into a game reality, and I now have a working source-to-simulator pipeline that will allow me to quickly test and iterate over any code I write in the future.
+I now have some basic understanding of how the `LCDSprite` struct works, and how it'll help me turn this game concept into a game reality, and I now have a working source-to-simulator pipeline that will allow me to quickly test and iterate over any code I write in the future.

 I also made some progress that I didn't really go over here since I'd argue it's not entirely part of the development process: I switched from VSCodium to CLion, which has been a huge help since CLion has proper autofill and plenty of other tools that make programming in C a breeze (or, well, less of a headache.)
 Given the vast assortment of extensions available for VSCode (and, by extension, available for VSCodium,) I'm sure I could've achieved this without having to switch over to CLion, but given how much better the functionality with C is out-of-the-box, and how many other hurdles I have to jump through, I'd rather just stick with CLion and eliminate my IDE as another potential source of trouble.